Summer

 Dates: June - August

 Weather: Temperatures vary throughout the summer.
-On average summer nights are almost always cool, temperatures ranging in the 40s, but getting considerably chilly in mountain locations.
+On average summer nights are almost always cool, with temperatures ranging in the 40s, but getting considerably chilly in mountain locations.
 Daytime temperatures recover drastically from 70 to 90 degrees Fahrenheit.
 You can expect clouds to appear around noon and by mid-afternoon you may see scattered thundershowers.

 Things to Do: